 Without knowing who is engaging with your articles, you're not able to adjust and focus your content to what your audience is actually interested in.
 If you notice that the majority of the backlinks linking to your posts are coming from domains with similar audiences, it's best to shift your focus to include more content that would be engaging to them.

 SEMrush will break down these backlinks even further by giving you data on both the trust score and page score for these domains.
 Having this information will allow you to determine not only which sites your articles are reaching but if they are high quality.
 If you happen to see backlinks to your content coming from a site that doesn’t have a high trust or page score you can use our Backlink Audit tool to remove these links from your articles which will help improve the overall SEO of your site.

 Comparing Your Competitors

 If you’re running a campaign that is going to involve multiple blogs posts and articles, you’re going to want to be able to easily access the data for all of the posts.
 Grouping your URLs together based on your internal strategies allows you to access all of the information for your content in one single report.
-You won’t have to jump around from report to report just to see how each of your articles are performing.
+You won’t have to jump around from report to report just to see how each of your articles is performing.

-You can use groups to to compare all of your competitors articles to see not only how they are performing against you, but also see who is winning your market.
+You can use groups to compare all of your competitor's articles to see not only how they are performing against you, but also see who is winning your market.
 You may see that one of your competitors is doing extremely well in social shares compared to everyone else.
 This could mean that you may need to shift how you’re promoting your articles on social media websites.